 Molecules that have more than one chiral center bring in another level of complexity.
 It can be quite difficult to draw molecules accurately that have more than one chiral center, and therefore we often turn to a representation that is more stylized than the wedge-dash; this is known as the Fischer projection, named after Emil Fischer (1852-1919) who elucidated the structures of sugars (and who also introduced the DL nomenclature).
 Fischer projections are written as vertical and horizontal lines.
 The carbon backbone is the vertical line, and the other substituents are horizontal.
-We assume that the horizontal bonds are coming out towards you.
-As shown below.
+We assume that the horizontal bonds are coming out towards you (↓).
 This convention makes it easier to draw and to assign configuration to the chiral centers (this structure is S).
-Now if we look at Fischer projections for a four carbon sugar that has two chiral centers, we see that there can be several possibilities.
+Now if we look at Fischer projections for a four carbon sugar that has two chiral centers, we see be several there can that

 Numbering from the aldehyde carbon as carbon 1, both C2 and C3 are chiral.
 We also see that there are two pairs of enantiomers: A and B are mirror images of each other and so are C and D. In general, for a molecule with n chiral centers there are a possibility of 2n stereoisomers.
 When we look at the relationship between isomer A and isomer C (or D) we note that they are not mirror images of each other (the chiral centers are the same at one carbon and different at the other).
 These compounds are known as diastereomers, that is, stereoisomers that are not mirror images of one another; they do not have identical distances between all of their atoms.
-Because they have different arrangements in space, diastereomers have different names: A and B are called erythrose while C and D are called threose.
+Because they have different arrangements in space, diastereomers have different properties, both physical and chemical, and can be separated.
+In fact the two compounds have different names: A and B are called erythrose while C and D are called threose.
 Diastereomers actually belong to the same class of stereoisomers as cis/trans ring compounds (and alkenes), they have the same molecular formula and connectivity but have different arrangements in space and cannot be interconverted by bond rotations.
 In contrast enantiomers have the same atomic arrangements in space, but cannot be superimposed on one another.